-EDUCATIONAL SPECIALIST MAJOR: EDUCATION CONCENTRATION: SECONDARY EDUCATION SUBJECT MATTER TEACHING FIELD: HISTORY (6-12)
+EDUCATIONAL SPECIALIST MAJOR: EDUCATION CONCENTRATION: SECONDARY EDUCATION TEACHING FIELD: HISTORY (6-12)

-ED 500 Intro to Graduate Education and Technology (1) (required first semester) EFD 615 Leadership in Education (3) EFD 632 Assessment in Education (3) EFD 681 Problems in Education I (3) (to be taken towards the end of the program) EFD 682 Problems in Education II (3) (Prerequisite: EFD 681) (must be taken in the last semester of enrollment) EAD 564 Law and Politics of Education (3) SPE 500 Survey Course in Special Education (3) Students who have not previously satisfied the special education requirement at the undergraduate or gradu- ate level must take SPE 500 and have 0 electives.
+ED 500 Introduction to Graduate Education and Technology (1) (Students who did not take ED 500 (discipline specific section) as a master's student at JSU are required to take the course as part of their Ed.S. program.
+Required in the first semester of enrollment.)
+EFD 615 Leadership (3) EFD 632 Assessment (3) EFD 681 Problems in Education I (3) (To be taken towards the end of the program.)
+EFD 682 Problems in Education II (3) (Prerequisite: EFD 681) (Must be taken in the last semester of enrollment.)
+IL 564 Law and Ethics (3) SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special education requirement at the undergraduate or graduate level must take SPE 500 and have 0 electives.)